sirkotsky/falmouth/content/blog/2022-02-26 Week 5 - Information Architecture.md

 - At the beginning of the onboarding process, I ask the user to select their areas of concerns (i.e. lack of sleep, work related stress, etc.).
 Should I make a flat hierarchy of concerns and list out all of them (like Therapeer is doing), or use a deep hierarchy and nest them?
 NNG (Whitenton 2013) says that  flat hierarchy might be a bad idea if many categories are present, so I might either need to shorten the list, or facilitate another card sort for concerns alone.

 ![Information Architecture](./img/02/05-3.jpeg)

-I will spend my reading week putting together the first wireframes, refining the problem areas, and attempting to recruit more people for the card sort.

-==Takeaways==
-- There are multiple types of navigation (not only ‘primary’ and ‘secondary’ as I used to believe), and each type can be pre-defined to help guide the user experience;
-- Facilitating card sort externally (not with internal stakeholders only) helps uncover some great and unexpected insights;
-- You are not your user — ask the others to test your prototype if you want to design the best solution.

 ---